psolsfer/pyauxlib/CONTRIBUTING.md

     git clone <git@github.com>:your_name_here/pyauxlib.git
     ```

-3. Set up your local copy with Poetry.
+3. Set up your local copy with uv.

     First, navigate to your project directory: